FrancescoSaverioZuppichini/Master-Thesis/core/utils/webots/README.md

 # Webots
 ## Utilities to easy work with ROS and Webots

-This package contains an easy interface to interact with Webots using ROS.
+Probably you want to avoid all the ceremony around asking a field value to Webots while using ROS.
+This package contains an easy object oriented interface that hides all the complexity needed to fetch a field value from a node.

 ### Getting Started
 Let's see some code: